GeniusV/docsify-template/README.md

 ## Local Only Mode

-By default, docsify need to internet connections to fetch js and css resources.
+By default, docsify need internet connection to fetch js and css resources.
 However, by downloading all required asserts to local can avoid this.

 Steps:
 1. Download all asserts: